microsoft/bedrock/docs/hld-to-manifest.md

 8. The user is running [git](http://git-scm.org) version [2.22](https://github.blog/2019-06-07-highlights-from-git-2-22/) or later.

-**Note**: If a user wishes to store helm charts in the application repositories, then all repositories (application, high level definition, materialized manifests) must be in the same Azure DevOps Organization AND Project.
-This is what Step 2 and Step 3 are doing.
+**Note**: If a user wishes to store Helm charts in the application repositories, then all repositories (application, high level definition, materialized manifests) must be in the same Azure DevOps Organization AND Project.
+This behavior is what Step 2 and Step 3 are doing.

 ## Setup SPK